Defining Project Risk

-2. Execution Risk: This risk arises due to lack of support from the organization.
-There is additional time available in an organization and it happens when people in the organization can find another better way of utilizing the resources.
-In case the project does not have a scope of flourishing, people or management will not waste their time and efforts in the same project.
+2. Execution Risk: This risk arises due to a lack of support from the organization.
+There is additional time available in an organization, and it happens when people in the organization can find another better way of utilizing the resources.
+In case the project does not have a scope of flourishing, people or management will not waste their time and efforts on the same project.
 Instead, they will utilize the resources in some better field or project.

-3. Technology Risk: Technology has been increasing by leaps and bounds and sometimes new projects might need implementation of the latest technology in the project.
-There is a possibility that the organization is not able to acquire the latest technology due to factors related to finances.
+3. Technology Risk: Technology has been increasing by leaps and bounds and sometimes new projects might need the implementation of the latest technology in the project.
+There is a possibility that the organization cannot acquire the latest technology due to factors related to finances.
 This gives rise to risk factors and is therefore categorized under technology risks.

-4. Regulatory Risk: There are rules and regulations that are set by the local authorities or the state government and companies need to abide by them in order to maintain a healthy relationship with the bodies.
+4. Regulatory Risk: Some rules and regulations are set by the local authorities or the state government, and companies need to abide by them to maintain a healthy relationship with the bodies.
 Sometimes strict rules are set for projects indulged in International trade practices.
-If a project skips any of these then it causes a higher risk factor.
+If a project skips any of these, then it causes a higher risk factor.

 5. Stakeholder Risk: Last but not least is the risk factors related to the stakeholders.
 Stakeholders are people who have an interest in the performance of the project.
-Stakeholders involve regulators, customers, investors, suppliers, managers, and so on.
-The risk factor arises when the stakeholders do not have the capability to execute a project wisely.
+Stakeholders involve regulators, customers, investors, suppliers, managers, etc. The risk factor arises when the stakeholders cannot execute a project wisely.

 20 Main Project Risk Examples and Their Mitigation Strategies

-To begin with, the 20 main project risk examples and the ways to mitigate these risks will be discussed in the upcoming paragraphs.
+To begin with, the 20 main project risk examples and how to mitigate these risks will be discussed in the upcoming paragraphs.

 1. Purpose and Need not well-defined: The first project risk example is the risk related to the need and purpose of the project.
 This is a medium type of risk but it can get transferred to the high project risk category if the project is impacted by this factor.

-Mitigation: It is important for any organization to complete a business case if it has not been provided beforehand.
+Mitigation: Any organization needs to complete a business case if it is not provided beforehand.
 Also, the need and purpose of the project have to be mentioned and defined accurately.

 2. Incomplete project design and deliverable definition: The second project risk example is incomplete project design and deliverable definition.
-It is a low-risk factor but can eventually turn out to be a high-risk factor if not controlled beforehand.
+It is a low-risk factor but can eventually become a high-risk factor if not controlled beforehand.

-3. Difficulty in defining and understanding project schedule: Every project must have a specific time period to be completed.
+3. Difficulty in defining and understanding project schedule: Every project must have a specific completion period.
 If there is no set schedule or if there is difficulty in understanding the project schedule then this project risk example will arise.
-It is included in the low-risk category but can turn out to cause a medium risk to the project.
+It is included in the low-risk category but can cause a medium risk to the project.

 Mitigation: Workshops are really important in such cases.
-It is advisable for all to conduct schedule workshops with the team members.
+All should conduct scheduled workshops with the team members.
 This will help them manage time efficiently and also avoid missing tasks.

-4. Risks related to budget: There may be times when the costs go beyond the revenue and in such scenarios, this project risk example arises.
-There may be uncertainty in every business activities related to the future and when the cost exceeds revenue, the risk factor becomes severe.
+4. Risks related to budget: There may be times when the costs go beyond the revenue, and in such scenarios, this project risk example arises.
+There may be uncertainty in every business activity related to the future, and when the cost exceeds revenue, the risk factor becomes severe.

-Mitigation: In order to prevent such risks, it is advisable for all to analyze the external factors as well as the internal factors that hinder the working of the project and keep some cash aside for meeting the crisis in the near future.
+Mitigation: To prevent such risks, all should analyze the external factors and the internal factors that hinder the project’s working and keep some cash aside for meeting the crisis soon.

 5. Resistance to changes: This is another project risk example in which if a project does not implement changes with the changing trends, it will cause issues in the project.
 For example, if technology has to be changed in an organization, and the team members resist the changes, it will cause a problem with respect to the working of the project.

-Mitigation: A successful project is the one which goes with the flow.
+Mitigation: A successful project is the one that goes with the flow.
 This means the flexible project will see long-lasting success in comparison to the projects which resist those changes.

 6. Risks related to the resources: The next project risk example is related to the resources.
-This risk arises if the project is not able to acquire the relevant resources, for example, skilled workers, finances, and so on.
+This risk arises if the project cannot acquire the relevant resources, for example, skilled workers, finances, and so on.

-Mitigation: A project must show a bright picture to the investors and the team members related to the success of the project.
-This way the project can attract more investors to fulfill the financial aspects and also attract the skilled workers to give their best.
+Mitigation: A project must show a bright picture to the investors and the team members related to the project’s success.
+This way the project can attract more investors to fulfill the financial aspects and also attract skilled workers to give their best.

 Mitigation: To prevent this risk factor, a project manager must take the initiative to brief out the importance of the project to the other managers.
-The manager should schedule the dates of performing each task and provide backup for every team member.
-In case anyone leaves the project team, time must not be wasted in finding another candidate suitable for the profile.
+The manager should schedule the dates for performing each task and provide backup for every team member.
+If anyone leaves the project team, time must not be wasted in finding another candidate suitable for the profile.
 Instead, a backup must be kept ready to avoid such risks.

-Mitigation: The way to avoid such risks is to conduct meetings on a regular basis and let all the team members and project related personnel participate so that the issues can be discussed openly and a relevant solution is provided as soon as possible.
+Mitigation: The way to avoid such risks is to conduct meetings regularly and let all the team members and project-related personnel participate so that the issues can be discussed openly and a relevant solution is provided as soon as possible.

-9. Unplanned work risk: There are a number of tasks to be performed by each one related to the project.
-When tasks are not planned efficiently then this type of risk arises and the project will have cases of delayed work more than the tasks which are being completed.
+9. Unplanned work risk: There are several tasks to be performed by each one related to the project.
+When tasks are not planned efficiently, then this type of risk arises, and the project will have cases of delayed work more than the tasks which are being completed.

 Mitigation: To avoid this risk, one must attend the project schedule workshops and analyze the previous projects.
-You must check all the plans and quantity surveys and document all the findings.
-All of this must be reported to the project manager before the project kicks off.
+You must check all the plans and quantity surveys and document the findings.
+This must be reported to the project manager before the project kicks off.

 Mitigation: To prevent such risks, the communication plan must be established considering the audience, frequency, and goal of the project.
-Along with the plan the right channel of communication is to be established through emails, phone calls, in written and so on.
+Along with the plan, the right communication channel is to be established through emails, phone calls, writing, and so on.